open-company/open-company-storage/README.md

 RethinkDB [isn't supported on Windows](https://github.com/rethinkdb/rethinkdb/issues/1100) directly.
 If you are stuck on Windows, you can run Linux in a virtualized environment to host RethinkDB.

-### Required Secrets
+#### Required Secrets

+A secret is shared between the [OpenCompany Authentication Service](https://github.com/open-company/open-company-auth) and the API for creating and validating [JSON Web Tokens](https://jwt.io/).

+An [AWS SQS queue](https://aws.amazon.com/sqs/) is used to pass messages from the API to other OpenCompany services.
+Setup an SQS Queue and key/secret access to the queue using the AWS Web Console or API.

-Make sure you update the section in `project.clj` that looks like this to contain your actual secrets:
+Make sure you update the section in `project.clj` that looks like this to contain your actual JWT and AWS SQS secrets:

 ```clojure
 :dev [:qa {